 Shaggy Mane mushrooms (Coprinus comatus) are incredibly easy to identify, and a great choice for beginning foragers.
 They’re one of the “foolproof four” or the four most easily identified mushrooms, along with chicken of the woods, giant puffballs, and morels.
-Also known as lawyer’s wig because they look a bit like the old school wigs used in historical courtrooms.
+They are also known as lawyer’s wigs because they look a bit like the old-school wigs used in historical courtrooms.

 They have only one common look alike, which is also edible, reducing the worry of harvesting the wrong species.